Version 10 of the guidance supersedes previous versions. The key changes are:

 - keeping records of visits from hairdressers, in line with other visitors

-Providers may support outdoor visits for other services supporting people’s well-being such as entertainers.
+Providers may also support visits for other services supporting people’s well-being such as entertainers.

-Care home staff should support other supportive services during their visit, to ensure appropriate IP&C and PPE procedures are being followed.
+Consistent with visiting professionals all individuals should show evidence of a recent negative COVID-19 test result (within the last 72 hours) before entry.
+Care home staff should support other supportive services during their visit, to ensure appropriate IP and C and PPE procedures are being followed.

 Providers may allow visits from animals/pets, subject to IP&C measures such as avoiding animals licking residents where possible.
 Animals should be well trained and showing no signs of illness and should not have previously visited a home with cases of COVID 19.
 Hands should be washed before and after contact with animals.

-Anyone entering the home with an animal will require an LFD test and will need to follow IP&C measures.
+Anyone entering the home with an animal will require an LFD test and will need to follow IP and C measures.

 Animals should not visit any residents that are isolating.